ccmarris/python-bloxone/documentation/source/dhcp_encode-usage.rst

 Usage and Examples for dhcputils
 ================================

-The DHCP Utils provide classes to assist with the encoding of DHCP options in to hexidecimal, The primary use case is for sub-option encoding for custom option spaces, in particular, Option 43 encoding.
+The DHCP Utils provides classes to assist with the encoding and decoding of DHCP options in to/from hexidecimal.
+The primary use case is for sub-option encoding for custom option spaces, in particular, Option 43 encoding.

 Encoding Class